Description of biotope or habitat type

 Mixed fucoids, Chorda filum and green seaweeds on reduced salinity infralittoral rock

 |Wave exposure||Extremely sheltered|

 Download comparative physical and biological data.
 The comparative tables enable a rapid comparison of the species composition and principal physical characteristics between a given set of biotopes.

 - Records used to define the biotope (core records)

 - Other records assigned to this biotope, marked as 'certain'

 - Other records assigned to this biotope, marked as 'uncertain'

 - Predicted extent of the level 3 (for sublittoral rock & deep sea) or 4 (for sublittoral sediment) habitat

 Permanently submerged mixed fucoids on rock in lagoons.
 The main species are the wracks Fucus serratus and Fucus vesiculosus, but the brown seaweeds Chorda filum, Ascophyllum nodosum and Ectocarpaceae can be present as well.
-Red seaweeds are normally present and include Mastocarpus stellatus, Polyides rotundus, Chondrus crispus, Ceramium spp. and coralline crusts.
-A variety of green seaweeds is also present and include Enteromorpha spp., while dense patches of Cladophora rupestris may occur on vertical rock faces.
+Red seaweeds are normally present and include Mastocarpus stellatus, Polyides rotunda, Chondrus crispus, Ceramium spp. and coralline crusts.
+A variety of green seaweeds is also present and include Ulva spp., while dense patches of Cladophora rupestris may occur on vertical rock faces.
 The faunal component is restricted to the mussel Mytilus edulis, the polychaete Arenicola marina and the crab Carcinus maenas.
 Opossum shrimps Mysidae can be present as well.
-The kelp Laminaria saccharina is absent, possibly due to the low salinity conditions.
+The kelp Saccharina latissima is absent, possibly due to the low salinity conditions.

 |Taxon||Relative importance of taxon for defining this community (%)||Typical abundance - SACFOR scale||% of core records where taxon was recorded|